Athletic Training Accelerated Program at Messiah University

 - ATED 337 lab fee for spring 2020 ($65)

-The Messiah College athletic training program does not govern or award funding for scholarships.
+The Messiah University athletic training program does not govern or award funding for scholarships.
 However, the National Athletic Trainers' Association website provides information on scholarship funding available to high school students applying for enrollment into a CAATE-accredited athletic training program.

 The Eastern Athletic Trainers' Association offers information related to scholarship funding available to students currently enrolled in a CAATE-accredited athletic training program.